How to Cut Glass with or without a Glass Cutter Like a Pro

 cutting glass with diamond blade cutter, the cleaning stage

 Then, use a ruler to guide your cutting path and apply light pressure to create grooves on the glass.
 Using a small amount of glass oil or any light oil can make cutting easier.
 After cutting, gently tap the cut to separate the pieces of glass.
-Finally, smooth the sharp edges with a razor or sandpaper.

 Using a ruler to guide the glass cutters cutting path